akihiko-shimura/ndispers/README.md

 ## Simple example

-Firstly, make an object of beta-BBO crystal.
+Firstly, make an object of β-BBO crystal.

 ```python
 >>> import ndispers as nd